 Existing literature testing these and related hypotheses painted a contradictory and thus confusing empirical pattern.
 The main reason for this might be (a) several methodological challenges that arise in the statistical test of the mentioned hypotheses and (b) the fact that previous research has selectively tested one of the suggested alternatives against the uninformative null hypothesis, thereby ignoring other potential explanations of the data.

-Finally, we used data from several large-scale studies (PILS, Connect, data that is provided by researchers from other universities) to simultaneously test the various alternative hypotheses simultaneously in one competitive test (Humberg et al., in press ).
+Finally, we used data from several large-scale studies (PILS, Connect, data that is provided by researchers from other universities) to simultaneously test the various alternative hypotheses simultaneously in one competitive test (Humberg et al., 2019).
 To this aim, we combined the identified statistical representations (e.g., the RSA models) with an information-theoretic approach for multiple hypothesis evaluation.
 This approach allowed us to quantify the relative evidence for each of the suggested alternative hypotheses, so that we could tell which hypotheses did versus did not find empirical support when they were compared to all theoretically relevant alternatives.

-Finally, we currently derive statistical models that future research can adopt to test two nuanced versions of a congruence hypothesis (e.g., of the Self-Knowledge Hypothesis), namely the expectations that (a) incongruence in one direction (e.g., overestimation of one's intelligence) is more detrimental for an outcome than incongruence in the other direction (e.g., underestimation), and that (b) the strength of a congruence effect varies, depending on the predictor level (e.g., self-knowledge matters for persons on low self-view and ability levels, but plays a minor or no role for persons on higher levels).
+Finally, we derived statistical models that future research can adopt to test two nuanced versions of a congruence hypothesis (e.g., of the Self-Knowledge Hypothesis), namely the expectations that (a) incongruence in one direction (e.g., overestimation of one's intelligence) is more detrimental for an outcome than incongruence in the other direction (e.g., underestimation), and that (b) the strength of a congruence effect varies, depending on the predictor level (e.g., self-knowledge matters for persons on low self-view and ability levels, but plays a minor or no role for persons on higher levels).